 Let’s face it, we all love food.
 There so many different types to choose from.
 I’m willing to bet that if there were no consequence, we would sit down and eat as much food as we could.
 But as we all know, too much of something is never good for you.
 I remember growing up how I would eat second and even third helpings of food each day.
-I was also another one of those kids who wanted to eat McDonald’s every day (my dad would sometimes bring me Mickey D’s for lunch while I was in elementary and middle school).
-Of course I got bigger over time, but as a kid I was unaware of the risks of excess body fat in my midsection, nor did I care.
-As an up and coming teenager who saw ripped guys on TV shows, movies and magazines however, I looked in the mirror one day I started to feel very self conscious about my body.
+I was also another one of those kids who wanted to eat McDonald’s every day.
+Of course, I got bigger over time, but as a kid, I was unaware of the risks of excess body fat in my midsection, nor did I care.
+As an up and coming teenager who saw ripped guys on TV shows, movies, and magazines, however, I looked in the mirror one day I started to feel very self-conscious about my body.

 - An increase in pounds can lead to increase in blood pressure, which can then lead to heart disease.
-When blood pressure is high, the coronary arteries becomes clogged due to a build up of fat and other substances which limits blood flow and decreases the amount of nutrients and oxygen the heart gets.
+When blood pressure is high, the coronary arteries become clogged due to a build up of fat and other substances which limits blood flow and decreases the amount of nutrients and oxygen the heart gets.
 The heart, then in turn, works harder to get more of what it needs, but over time, the heart’s pumping power and muscle walls get weaker and can cause heart attacks and even congestive heart failure.

 - As I mentioned earlier, another risk of obesity is Type 2 Diabetes.
 Diabetes is a disease in which it affects how the body handles glucose.
 Glucose is converted into energy for the body thanks to insulin, a hormone created by the pancreas.
 Diabetes causes what’s commonly known as insulin resistance, which makes the body unable to use glucose effectively.